Cash and Curry: Synopsis

 The money is duly raised and paid to Malik, and the statue handed over.
 When Del Boy and Rodney go to the restaurant Ram supposedly owns, however, they find that he is gone – and that he does not own the restaurant and never did.
 The waiter there, who is the real owner of the restaurant, informs him that the cheque provided by Ram bounced, and that enquiries as to his accommodation revealed Ram had left there as well, leaving three weeks' rent unpaid.
-Adding to the Trotter's woes, the owner examines the statue and reveals that they cost just £17 in Portobello Road.
-Del and Rodney rush to Malik's hotel to inform him that Ram has left, but find Malik has also disappeared.
+Adding to the Trotters' woes, the owner examines the statue and reveals that they cost just £17 in Portobello Road.
+Fearing the worst, Del and Rodney rush back to Malik's hotel, and find he has also disappeared.

 Meanwhile, on the motorway, Malik and Ram joke to each other about the stupidity of the Trotter brothers in falling for the scam, and it emerges that they are professional con artists who have successfully carried this out in various other cities (Cardiff, Bristol, Southampton, and North and South London), as they travel to their next destination to try it again.

-Outside Malik's hotel, Rodney tries to cheer Del up by jokingly suggesting they head to a curry house, and Del angrily throws the statue at Rodney.
+Outside Malik's hotel, after reflecting on their losses Del decides to go for something to eat to cheer himself up.
+Rodney jokingly suggests they head to a curry house, which angers Del who then throws the statue at Rodney.
 The camera freezes as the statue is still in the air.

 Episode cast

+This is one of only two episodes to not feature Lennard Pearce as Grandad.
+The same year, Renu Setna appeared with David Jason in an episode of Open All Hours as an irate VAT inspector.

+The actor who portrayed Mr. Ram's bodyguard "Oddjob" was uncredited and is currently unknown.